mindsensors/PiStorms/CONTRIBUTING.md

 ### programs
 - This folder is what the user will see on the PiStorms screen (through the [browser program](https://github.com/mindsensors/PiStorms/blob/master/CONTRIBUTING.md#MSBrowser))
-- **00-About_Me**: A useful diagnostics program that displays useful information about the device.
+- **00-About_Me.py**: A useful diagnostics program that displays useful information about the device.
 This includes the device name, firmware and software versions, hostname, battery level, and IP addresses for Ethernet and WiFi.
-- **00-Scratch_PiStorms**: Used to connect with [Scratch](https://github.com/mindsensors/PiStorms/blob/master/CONTRIBUTING.md#scratch) and execute instructions from it.
+- **00-Scratch_PiStorms.py**: Used to connect with [Scratch](https://github.com/mindsensors/PiStorms/blob/master/CONTRIBUTING.md#scratch) and execute instructions from it.
-- **00-TestInternetConnection**: Pings Google's domain name server to determine if the device is connected to the internet.
+- **00-TestInternetConnection.py**: Pings Google's domain name server to determine if the device is connected to the internet.
-- **00-WiFi_Setup**: Used to connect to the internet directly from the PiStorms.
+- **00-WiFi_Setup.py**: Used to connect to the internet directly from the PiStorms.
 It displays a list of scanned WiFi networks and will let you enter a passphrase using an on-screen keyboard.
-- **03-Swarm_Demo**: ?
+- **03-Swarm_Demo.py**: ?
-- **09-refresh**: If anything changes in the programs folder, they will not be reflected in the browser until it is refreshed.
+- **09-refresh.py**: If anything changes in the programs folder, they will not be reflected in the browser until it is refreshed.
 Another way to achieve this is to enter and exit any folder.
 A program might have been created or renamed from the web interface (or an SSH session).
-- **09-shutdown**: Let's you shutdown the PiStorms from the device itself.
+- **09-shutdown.py**: Let's you shutdown the PiStorms from the device itself.
 It will display a confirmation before shutting down.
 Note there is also a shutdown (and restart) button on the PiStorms Web Interface dashboard.
 Also note holding the GO button for five seconds will restart the PiStorms.
+- **10-ico**: These are files from the image recognition robot [blog post](http://www.mindsensors.com/blog/pistorms/image-recognition-robot-with-pistorms-and-pi-camera)
+- **20-BlocklyDemos**: Examples using the [Blockly](https://github.com/mindsensors/PiStorms/blob/master/CONTRIBUTING.md#the-web-interface) visual programming interface.
+These files should be modified through the web interface.
+However, it might be enlightening to view the code and learn how the blocks align with real Python code.
+- **30-DataVisualization**: Examples of using matplotlib to display graphs on the PiStorms's screen.
+Introduce in this [blog post](http://www.mindsensors.com/blog/how-to/pistorms-data-logging) and projects include a pendulum and car impact.
+- **45-Utils**: Various utility programs, including those to revert WiFi settings, calibrate an AbsoluteIMU, check battery voltage, change the PiStorms's I2C address, and the Explorer program to debug I2C devices
+- **50-CameraDemos**: Examples using the Raspberry Pi camera
+- **50-MotorDemos**: Examples of controlling the motor ports in various ways, and of the NXTServo
+- **50-SensorDemos**: Example programs for most all supported sensors
+- **60-Games**: Demo games and graphics tests act as examples of using the touchscreen
+- **60-Robots**: Programs for some robots features in blog posts, including [My Loyal PyDog Companion](http://www.mindsensors.com/blog/how-to/my-loyal-pydog-companion) and [Sam the Emotional Robot](http://www.mindsensors.com/blog/how-to/sam-the-emotional-robot).
+- **utils**: Various system utility programs.
+This folder is not visible in the browser as it is not preceded by two digits.
+- **addresschange**: A binary used by `45-Utils/09-Change_i2c_addr.py` to change the PiStorms's I2C address
+- **touch_sensor_tutorial.py**: The program written in the [PiStorms Python Programming Tutorial](http://www.mindsensors.com/blog/how-to/pistorms-python-programming-tutorial)
+- **\*.png, \*.jpg, \*.mp3**: This folder also contains many resources used for the system, browser, and examples programs

 ### www
 - These files power the [PiStorms Web Interface](http://www.mindsensors.com/blog/how-to/how-to-access-pistorms-web-interface)